adamtundra/gulp-edm-starter-kit/README.md

 [nunjucks](https://mozilla.github.io/nunjucks/) is used as the templating language.
 This allows support for partials, variables, functions and offers more flexibility/organisation than regular HTML.

-The master template file is `nunjucks/index.nunj` which also includes partials from the `nunjucks/partials` directory and components from the `nunjucks/components` directory.
+The master template file is `nunjucks/layout/master.nunj`.
+This base layout can be extended by your 'index' files which live in the root /nunjucks directory.
+These files include partials from the `nunjucks/partials` directory and components from the `nunjucks/components` directory.
 This gets compiled to `dist/.index.html` as the final HTML output.

+#### Sumblime Nunjucks Highlighting

+The nunjucks syntax highligher package in Sublime Text 3 throws an error.
+Select `Package Control: Add Repoisitory` in Sublime and add ` https://github.com/andres-risso/sublime-nunjucks.git` then install the new nunjucks package from this repo instead.

 ### JSON Data